dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

   - So we can form cyclic/periodic-cyclic homology and so on, which as we saw earlier involved taking limits over diagrams involving $BS^1$.
 - $\cdots$, some other technical assumptions
 - A differential-graded category
-  - Need some homotopically rich framework
+  - Need some homotopically rich framework since we produced